private-compute-infra-toolkit/hats/client/README.md

         $ ./configure --enable-slirp --enable-kvm --target-list=x86_64-softmmu
         $ make -j32
         ```

     *   Copy the build QEMU binary to a known location e.g. `/usr/local/bin`:

         ```shell
         $ cp qemu-9.2.0-rc3/build/qemu-system-x86_64 /usr/local/bin/
         ```

-    * Give the current user permission to use /dev/kvm and /dev/sev.
-You can
+    *   Give the current user permission to use `/dev/kvm` and `/dev/sev`.
+You
-    do so by adding the user to `kvm` group, and give the group read access
+        can do so by adding the user to `kvm` group, and give the group read
-    to the devices:
+        access to the devices:

         ```shell
         $ sudo usermod -G kvm ${USER}
         $ sudo chgrp kvm /dev/kvm
         $ sudo chgrp kvm /dev/sev
         $ sudo chmod g+r+w /dev/kvm
         $ sudo chmod g+r+w /dev/sev
         ```

-    * Build CVM binaries: Oak's stage0, kernel, stage1, and HATs system image.
+1. Build CVM binaries: Oak's stage0, kernel, stage1, and HATs system image.
+You
-    You can use `./client/scripts/build-for-hats.sh` to build the binaries.
+    can use `./client/scripts/build-for-hats.sh` to build the binaries.
+The
-    The script copies the built binaries to `./client/prebuit`.
+    script copies the built binaries to `./client/prebuilt`.

-    NOTE: the binaries can be built from your workstation they do not need
+    NOTE: the binaries can be built from your workstation.
+They do not need to
-    to be build on the SEV-SNP server.
+    be build on the SEV-SNP server.

-    * Build TVS server:
+1. Build the TVS server:

     ```shell
-    $ bazel build bazel build -c opt //tvs/standalone_server:tvs-server_main
+    $ bazel build -c opt //tvs/standalone_server:tvs-server_main
     ```

     Or you can use `./client/scripts/build-for-hats.sh` that build TVS server
-    and copies it to `./client/prebuit`.
+    and copies it to `./client/prebuilt`.
+In this case use
+    `./client/prebuilt/tvs-server_main` over `bazel-bin/client/tvs-server_main`.

-    * Run a TVS Server: follow this [instructions](../tvs/README.md).
+1. Run a TVS Server: follow this [instructions](../tvs/README.md).

-    * Write a CVM configuration file:
+1. Write a CVM configuration file:

-    ```
+    ```textproto
     cvm_config {
         cvm_type: CVMTYPE_SEVSNP
-        runc_runtime_bundle: <path to the workload runc bundle>
+        runc_runtime_bundle: <path to the workload runtime bundle>
         hats_system_bundle: "client/prebuilt/system_bundle.tar"
         num_cpus: 4
         ramdrive_size_kb: 10485760